mwusdv/CarND-Capstone/README.md

 ![Example](turning_angles.png)

-Then I found the car started to wobble around the top right corner of the route.
-The rouhte there has a sharp turning, so I thought that could be the reason of the problem.
+Then I found the car started to wobble around the top right corner of the route, where the turning angles were relatively large.
+I thought that could be the reason of the problem.
 Therefore I tried several approaches:

-* Instead of giving the closet way point, give the way point further away such that the turning angle is not large.
+* Instead of giving the closet way point, I gave the way point further away such that the turning angle is not large between successive 3 way points

 * Resstrict the throttle when the steering is large

 * Change the speed of way point to make it slower

+* etc

-At some points, the car could go beyond that area, still with much wobbling though.
-But then the I encoutered the same problem after the next traffic light, which is around the middle of the top section of the route.
-The route there is relatively smooth, which made me think something else is wrong.
+At some points, the car could go a liitle furthur, although still with much wobbling.
+But then quickly I encoutered the same problem.

-I disable the camera message, the car could run properly again.
-I asked a mentor about this problem, he told the it should be caused by the bugs in my code.
+I disabled the camera message again, the car could run properly.
+I asked a mentor about this problem.
+He told me that the it should be caused by the bugs in my code.

-One day I accidently changed the publish rate of way points to 1HZ.
+One day I accidently changed the publishing rate of way points to 1HZ.
 The car could go through the top right corner much smoother.
-But still went off the way around the middle of the top section of the route.
-This made me realize that something is wrong somewhere in the whole system: sync between nodes or probably sync between the simulator and the ros.
+But still went off the way after the next traffic light around the middle of the top section of the route.
+The route there is relatively smooth.
+This made me realize that something is wrong somewhere in the system: sync between nodes or probably sync between the simulator and the ROS.

 I checked on internet and found that many people had the same problem.
 And one of them described exact the same problem as mine: the car went off the way at the same area everytime if the camera message was enabled.

-I also tried to run the project on the workspace provided by Udacity, and also tried to run on a different laptop.
+I also tried to run the project on another laptop and on the workspace provided by Udacity.
 Unfortunately none of them worked.

-Having been blocked by this problem for several weeks, I just went ahead to add image detection.
-I submitted this project as it is.
+Having been blocked by this problem for several weeks, I just went ahead to work on the remaining part to complete the necessary components.
+Here I submit this project as it is.
 Hopefully it can run properly in a proper environment.

 ## Origial README
 ### Native Installation